 6. Les Halles Metz Covered Market

-We picked up some fresh morels, heirloom tomatoes and an assortment of cheese.
+Every time we go we leave with a basket of goodies – fresh morels, heirloom tomatoes, fresh seafood, sausages, or an assortment of cheese.
 But even if you’re staying in a hotel, there are still lots of options for picnics or late-night snacks.
-You’ll also find interesting local treats like mirabelle jam you can pack in a suitcase.
-A couple places will cook for you on the spot, and there’s a little section in the center where you can eat.
+You’ll also find interesting local treats like mirabelle (yellow plum) jam you can pack in a suitcase.
+A couple places will cook for you at midday, and there’s a little section in the center where you can eat.

 7. Sainte-Ségolène Church/Place Jeanne d’Arc